 Recommendation 2: Consult with an Attorney.

-At the risk of you thinking that I am giving self-serving advice, I will state the obvious: if the government wants to take away your liberty, you need an attorney to fight for your rights.
+At the risk of you thinking that I am giving self-serving advice, I will state the obvious: if the government wants to take away your liberty, you need a criminal defense attorney to fight for your rights.
 If you are reading this on behalf of a loved one, you are doing that person a big favor by researching information that will assist him or her in making make the best possible decision on how to proceed.

 Whether you are currently in the midst of a drug investigation or you have already been charged with a crime, one of your immediate objectives should be erecting a barrier between yourself and the government.
 You have too much risk by interacting directly with the cops and/or prosecutors on your own behalf.
 By hiring an attorney, you are empowering an attorney to make statements or interact with the various criminal justice players in such a way that it does not expose you to additional legal risks.